 It’ll help carry you through your shitty days, which you’ll have your fair share of.
-When I was undertaking this process for the first time, it took me almost 3 weeks of no-contact before I felt even marginally better.
+When I was undertaking this process for the first time, it took me almost 3 weeks of no contact before I felt even marginally better.

-I wasn’t focused on setting and achieving a goal however, so I was just aimlessly waiting.
+I wasn’t focused on setting and achieving a goal, however, so I was just aimlessly waiting.
 I spent a lot of time thinking about her and hurting that I could have avoided if I was focused on something else.
-Indeed it was only when I began to get more goal oriented that I started to feel normal again.
+Indeed it was only when I began to get more goal-oriented that I started to feel normal again.

 In turn, goal setting will give you a direction, which you are probably sorely lacking.
 Having a direction is one of the pillars to rebuilding your confidence.
-Plus, when your ex does decide to text you, you’ll be a better person than the one she left.

 When you’re not in contact with your ex-girlfriend, your mind can take the time to honestly reflect on your failed relationship and where you want to go moving forward.